hseritt/django-dockerize/README.md

 Besides providing Postgres, it is not overly opiniated.
 At least the packages given in the project can easily be removed and an alternate one can be provided.

-These are:
+These packages are:

 * Using pip and pip-compile with pip-sync.
-Pipenv or Poetry can easily be added to the project if you prefer to add them.
+Pip is used to install packages on the docker side.
+But, in docker and on the local side, Pipenv or Poetry can easily be added to the project if you prefer to add them.
 * Gunicorn.
 You can switch that for guvicorn if you prefer.
 * django-environ is used to handle project environment settings.
 * black is included for formatting.